 After the writing, there's a short break, and then we gather a little closer to take turns introducing ourselves.
 After that, we spend another hour or so doing an informal reading of our work.
-No one is ever forced to read -- that's not our style -- so at any given meeting, about half the people might end up sharing something.
+No one is ever forced to read -- that's not our style -- so at any given meeting, about a third or maybe half of us will end up sharing something.
 Some people read stuff they've been working on for a while.
 Others read what they've written during the hour.
 There's no need to bring copies because we read aloud.
 Each person gets eight minutes, which includes time for others to offer feedback, so we keep things moving at a pretty good pace.

 We get together every week or two.
 There's no regular location because we usually meet in people's homes all over the place.
 (If you can host, please speak up!)
-Twice a year, we meet at a big, antiquarian bookstore in midtown.
+Once or twice a year, we meet at a big, antiquarian bookstore in midtown.
 In warmer months, we meet semi-regularly in Central Park and other outdoor spots.
 We've even taken a few road trips as a group, but we almost always stay within MetroCard range.
-Once per month (ish), we meet on weekend afternoons, but we usually do our thing on weeknights from 7:00 until about 10:30pm.
+About once per month, we meet on weekend afternoons, but we usually do our thing on weeknights from 7pm to 10:30-ish.
 People are welcome to show up late or leave early, so don't worry if these times aren't ideal.
 Can't make it for the writing hour?
 No problem.
 Come after that and check out the readings.
 That said, space is often limited and hosts often buy snacks/beverages based on the number of people we expect, so if you RSVP and then it turns out that you can't make it, please please PLEASE un-RSVP.
 This group really IS laid-back, but that's not an excuse to be flaky.

 We don't have a set schedule.
 Some people are never free on Mondays, for example, while others can never make it on weekends, so we meet on different days of the week to accommodate everyone.

-Finally, this group has always been free (and will remain so for people who are already part of it), but because it costs me more than $200 per year to have this group on Meetup, there's a suggested donation of $1 -- not per meeting, but just at the first one you attend.
+Finally, this group has always been free (and will remain so for people who are already part of it), but because it costs me more than $200 per year to have this group on Meetup, there's a one-time suggested donation of $2 -- not every time you show up, but just at the first meeting you attend.